chadev/Chadev_ircbot/README.md

     $ chadev_ircbot

-This will start up the bot using what ever the environment variables are set to.
-When testing switching the adapter HAL will use to shell is helpful, this can be done at launch like so:
+This will start up the bot using whatever the environment variables are set to.
+When testing, setting the adapter HAL uses to `"shell"` is helpful.
+This can be done at launch like so:

     $ export HAL_ADAPTER="shell"; chadev_ircbot

 ## Usage

 Currently the help output is broken, see [Issue #1](https://github.com/chadev/Chadev_ircbot/issues/1) for more details.
-Until that is worked out here is a list of supported commands.
+Until that is worked out, here is a list of supported commands.

 All commands use the "noun verb" syntax, the noun is the name of the bot (currently "Ash").
 An example of this would be ```Ash ping``` to send a ping to the bot.

 Command | Details
 --------|---------
-events | Get next seven events from the Chadev calendar foo    | Causes HAL to reply with a BAR help   | Displays the help message issue  | Returns the URL for the issue queue for the given CHadev project ping   | Causes HAL to reply with PONG source | Returns the URL for the given Chadev project SYN    | causes HAL to reply with ACK tableflip | Flips a table cageme | Sends Nic Cage to infiltrate your brain who is    | Find out who a user is
+events | Gets next seven events from the Chadev calendar foo    | Causes HAL to reply with a BAR help   | Displays the help message issue  | Returns the URL for the issue queue for the given CHadev project ping   | Causes HAL to reply with PONG source | Returns the URL for the given Chadev project SYN    | Causes HAL to reply with ACK tableflip | Flips a table cageme | Sends Nic Cage to infiltrate your brain who is `username` | Tells you who a user is
-(name) is | Tell HAL who the user is
+`username` is `description of user` | Tells HAL who that user is

 ## License